Ckrenzer/Winter-Livestock-Data/README.md

 In addition, the 99 categories of cattle are reduced to just six!
 Many types of cattle have very few observations, so they were lumped in with other groups.

-Finally, there is a shiny app you can run to see view analysis of the data, and even predict the price of cattle!
+Finally, there is a shiny app you can run to view an analysis of the data, and even predict the price of cattle!

 ### UPDATE 2/7/2021 ----------------------------------------------